What is a Compound Ankle Fracture?

 Post-Operative Recovery after Ankle Surgery

-The time it takes for the patient to return to daily living activities fully can vary greatly depending on the severity of the injury.
+The time it takes for the patient to fully return to daily living activities can vary greatly depending on the severity of the injury.
 It is common for patients to experience pain, stiffness, and weakness for several weeks to months after the surgery.
 Your physician and physical therapist will develop an individualized program specific to the injured body part.
 This will include a range of motion and strengthening exercises to help restore function.
-The recovery time will also depend on the patient’s cooperation; these exercises are given with the patient’s best interest in mind to help them return to activity as quickly and safely as possible.
+The recovery time will also depend on the patient’s cooperation.
+Exercises are for the patient’s best interest in mind to help them return to activity as quickly and safely as possible.

 Where Do I Go If I Think I Fractured My Ankle?

-Schedule with a JOI Orthopedic Foot and Ankle Doctor, call JOI-2000, schedule online, or click the link below.
+Schedule with a JOI Orthopedic Foot and Ankle Doctor, call 904-JOI-2000, schedule online, or click the link below.